 The “botérien” style was born!
 All it took was a small hole on the top of the mandolin for the artist to sign his entry into fame.
 The Botero universe then took on a new dimension: “I had always tried to render the monumental in my work.
 One day, after a lot of work, I took a pencil at random and drew a mandolin with very large shapes as I always did.
 But when I drew the hole in the middle of the instrument, I made it much smaller, and suddenly the mandolin took on proportions of extraordinary monumentality…”.

-With a pinch of irony and ingenuity, in each of his paintings, Botero explodes shapes, thighs, arms, cheeks?
+With a pinch of irony and ingenuity, in each of his paintings, Botero explodes shapes, thighs, arms, and cheeks.

 Characters swell, dresses swell, instruments lose their sense of proportion.
-Botero seduces with the shimmering colours and the playful, oversized shapes of his works.
+Botero seduces with the shimmering colors and the playful, oversized shapes of his works.

 He won a series of awards: at the Colombian Artists’ Salon in 1958 with his painting “La alcoba nupcial” (The Bridal Chamber), the Guggenheim International Award for Colombia in 1960 with his work “La Bataille de l’archi-diable” (The Battle of the Devil), the prize at the Intercol Salon of Young Artists at the Museum of Modern Arts in Bogotá in 1964 with his painting “Pommes” (Apples).

-In his works, still lifes, female nudes, family portraits, bullfighting or Colombian society are recurrent themes.
+In his works, still lives, female nudes, family portraits, bullfighting or Colombian society are recurrent themes.

-His hometown, Medellín has strongly influenced the choice of his colours and shapes in the world he paints.
+His hometown, Medellín has strongly influenced the choice of his colors and shapes in the world he paints.

 Through art, Botero also shows his indignation at the violent scenes in Colombia or the torture inflicted on the prisoners of Abu Ghraib.

-Following an attack in 1995 in a park in Medellin (a bomb explodes near his sculpture “The Bird”), Fernando Botero will place a replica next to the debris as a symbol of peace.
+Following an attack in 1995 in a park in Medellin (a bomb explodes near his sculpture “The Bird”), Fernando Botero placed a replica next to the debris as a symbol of peace.

 The artist also devotes himself to the reproduction of famous paintings such as Mona Lisa, a caricature of Leonardo da Vinci’s Mona Lisa, Infanta Margarita from Diego Velasquez’s Les Ménines, Federico da Montefeltro from Piero della Francesca.

-From the 1970s he made numerous round trips between Colombia, New York and Europe.
+During the 1970s he made numerous round trips between Colombia, New York and Europe.
 In 1969, he exhibited for the first time in Paris.
-It is also in the French capital that he creates his first sculptures: Botero transposes his universe on canvas into marble.
+It is also in the French capital that he created his first sculptures: Botero transposes his universe on canvas into marble.
 His passion is such that he devotes himself almost exclusively to it from 1976 to 1977.

-In marble, Botero perfectly manages to express immoderation and opulence or, as he himself says, “a poetic alternative to reality”.
+In marble, Botero perfectly manages to express immodesty and opulence…. as he himself says, “a poetic alternative to reality”.
 One certainly remembers the 1992 exhibition on the Avenue des Champs-Elysées in Paris.
-His sculptures have also toured the world: New York, Lisbon, Paris, Munich, Singapore?
+His sculptures have also toured the world: New York, Lisbon, Paris, Munich, Singapore!